hastec-fr/apash/README.md

 It is possible to search by:
 * The file path.
 * The Class.Method.
-* Or just the method (but take the first matching).
+* Or just the method (but it takes the first match).

 <div align="right">[ <a href="#apash-top">↑ Back to top ↑</a> ]</div>

 ## <a id="tests" ></a> 🧪 Tests
-Apash tests are realized with the tool [shellspec](https://shellspec.info/) (ref. [dependencies](#dependencies)).
-Once installed, launch the campaign of tests from the root project directory.
+Apash tests are executed with the tool [shellspec](https://shellspec.info/) (ref. [dependencies](#dependencies)).
+Once installed, launch the tests campaign from the root project directory.
 ```bash
   apash test
 ```